-The EV chargers in the Testbed are used by employees
+The EV chargers in the Testbed are used by employees and SCE visitors at SCE EV Technical Center.

 UCLA has a quad charger installed at the Southern California Edison Pomona Test Labs in their parking lot.
 It is a networked charger and is used for current sharing.
 User behavior tests can be performed with this or other chargers at this site.